vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-circuit-breaking-metric-aggregation/spring-cloud-services.md

 ***What Just Happened?***

 The `greeting-hystrix` application is publishing metrics via AMQP to RabbitMQ (this can be discovered by looking at VCAP_SERVICES).
 Those metrics are then consumed and aggregated by Turbine.
 The Circuit Breaker Dashboard then consumes the Turbine endpoint.
-All of this detail has been abstracted away by using the PCF Circuit Break Dashboard Service.
+All of this detail has been abstracted away by using the PCF Circuit Breaker Dashboard Service.